SharminSharu/startUp_website/README.md

 # startUp_website build on Vue.js along with Laravel 10.
 StartUp-website is a corporate website I built on Laravel and Vue Js 3.
-According to the framework's structure, the frontend develop in Vue Js 3 Framework and the backend developed in Laravel called by API.
+According to the framework's structure, The Frontend is developed on VueJs 3 and the Backend is developed on Laravel 10 using API request.
 This Website is developed in Vue.js along with Laravel 10.
-For the user interface I used vue.js and for data handling, I used Laravel 10.
-For security purpose, I used login authentication in the Admin panel.
+For the user interface, I used vue.js and for data handling, I used Laravel 10.
+For security purposes, I used login authentication in the Admin panel.

 ## Deployment